-Google, a publicly owned company headquartered in the US, was founded in 1998 with an estimated 287,960 employees, and reported $402.8B in revenue as of 2025.
-Its parent company is Alphabet, and it operates subsidiaries including Google DeepMind, Google Fiber, and YouTube.
-The company's primary offerings encompass search, social, and retail media, alongside its specialization in internet-related services and products such as a search engine, online advertising technologies, cloud computing (CDN), software, and hardware.
+Google, also known as Alphabet, is a publicly owned company headquartered in the US.
+It operates as a subsidiary of Alphabet.
+Founded in 1998, the company employs approximately 287,960 individuals and reported $402.8B in revenue as of 2025.
+The company specializes in internet-related services and products, encompassing a search engine, online advertising technologies, cloud computing (CDN), software, and hardware.

 2025 Revenue